Wednesday, September 11, 2024

 more like a gallery than a cathedral.

-Buildings are built to the sidewalk
+Buildings are built to the sidewalk or lane

-or lane with walkways to interior
+with walkways to interior courtyards and

 Danish flag.